juancolacelli/juancolacelli.com/content/blog/00003-let-there-be-light/index.en.md

 ---
-title: "Let there be light"
+title: Let there be light
 date: 2020-02-21T00:34:50-03:00
-description: "Light has been added to my new game"
+description: Light has been added to my new game
 tags: [pixelart, platformer, droid7]
 authors: [juancolacelli]
 aliases: [/gamedev/let-there-be-light/]